-The Associate Board is comprised of a group of early to mid-career professionals who are passionate about supporting Scholarship Plus in its strategic mission.
+The Associate Board is a group of early to mid-career professionals who are passionate about supporting Scholarship Plus in its strategic mission.
 The AB has spearheaded initiatives in student support, brand awareness and fundraising.

 As a Senior Program Manager/R&D Solutions Architect and former senior consultant with Microsoft, Jason enables customers to realize business and financial value from Microsoft’s cloud and enterprise products.
 He is particularly proud of the work he does with public sector, nonprofit, and professional services organizations.
 With the little free time his demanding role leaves him, Jason enjoys traveling, competing in races, and watching and playing organized sports.
 He also has a passion for education, and has volunteered tutoring or teaching K-12, undergraduate, and adult students.